IAFPhantom/M2000X/Engine.md

 1. The engine is receiving electrical power DC/AC from at one bus for the engine ignitors.
 2. external air pressure (from ground equipment or air) turns the compressor to between RPM 5% - 25% , external air push RPM (check?)
 3. Throttle from OFF to IDLE (by moving the throttle forward pass the 0.2 mark and bring it back to 0) - for air-start (?), moving the throttle to IDLE causes the engine to consume fuel the starting process causing the RPM (RPM starting spool time) and core temperature (need chart) to increase.
-4. the engine will "catch" by stay in the **Starting** state until the RPM covonor stabalizes the RPM to the 65% RPM_IDLE value (5000)
+4. the engine will "catch" by stay in the **Starting** state until the RPM govenor stabalizes the RPM to the 65% RPM_IDLE value (5000)

 **Failures**
 1. if no electric power, there is no ignition flow is injected but not burnt , no temperature rise or RPM engine "catching".